Māori language: Suppression and decline

+Most Māori people continued to speak Māori as their first language until World War II.
+The number of speakers of Māori began to decline rapidly with the migration of Māori to urban areas after the war (the urban Māori).
 By the 1980s, fewer than 20 per cent of Māori spoke the language well enough to be classed as native speakers.
 Even many of those people no longer spoke Māori in their homes.
 As a result, many Māori children failed to learn their ancestral language, and generations of non-Māori-speaking Māori emerged.